Francophone Games

 2027 Jeux de la Francophonie

-The 10th edition of the Francophonie Games will be held in 2027 in Yerevan, Armenia.
+The 10th anniversary edition of the Jeux de la Francophonie will take place in Yerevan, Armenia, from July 23 to August 1, 2027.
 The dates of the event will be announced at a later date.
 4,000 athletes from 50 countries are expected to participate.
 The tentative venues have been announced.
 They are Hrazdan Stadium, Karen Demirchyan Complex, Abovyan City Stadium and ESC-Gazprom Armenia.
 The construction of the Sports Village is scheduled to begin in 2024.
 However, it is not yet known which of the famous athletes will participate in the Games.
 The sports in which athletes competed last year are basketball, wrestling (African and freestyle), cycling, judo, athletics, table tennis, para-athletics, football.
 It is expected that the sports program of the 10th Francophonie Games will not differ much from the previous one.

 History of the competition